7vp/loginregister/README.md

 Login &amp; Register system written in Python

 # Require
-This tool only requires having Python3 Installed. https://www.python.org
+This tool only requires having Python3 Installed.

-# Execute
-python loginregister.py |  or just execute the file (may not work)